WICG/manifest-incubations/scope_extensions-explainer.md

 This format allows for both backward and forward compatibility.
 For example, a new type of entry could filter the paths of an origin added to the extended scope.
-Entries with types are that not recognized by a user agent can be ignored.
+Entries with types are that not recognized by a user agent should be ignored.

 ### Association file